microsoft/pxt-arcade/docs/courses/csintro/tilemap/intro.md

 ## Student Task #2: Add tile to tile map

-1. Start with your "intro tile map 1" code and name "tile in tile map"
+1. Start with your "intro tile map 1" code
 2. **Modify** the code to include a tile image that is used in the tile map

 ### Example #3: Words!